nizankr/linux/README.md

    This script launches a VM with:
    - 2GB of memory
    - Ubuntu 20.04 focal server image
-   - The Mellanox VF passed through via VFIO-PCI
+   - The Mellanox VF passed through
-   - Memory pre-allocation enabled (preventing ballooning)
+   - Memory pre-allocation enabled (preventing lazy initialization)

 3. **Monitoring and Migration**